Participant Info & Guidelines

 • We very strongly recommend using PDF, Keynote, or PowerPoint.

-Note that you will not have time to log on/off to your account before your presentation.
 We don’t want to restrict your creativity but it is your responsibility to make sure that your presentation works seamlessly before the judging session begins.

 Judging